jlmelville/mize/scripts/README.md

 basis, and the selected point to which a duplicate was mapped.

 Extended runs require a separate manifest path so exclusions are not mixed with directional probe rows.
-The two paths are resolved during argument parsing and must differ; an alias is rejected before point collection or file output.
+Active output paths are resolved during argument parsing and must differ; an alias is rejected before point collection or file output.
 Explicit output paths must be non-empty.
 Output-file symbolic links, including dangling links, are also rejected rather than followed:

 ```sh
 R_LIBS=/private/tmp/mize-funconstrain-metadata-lib \